 Whether one’s interests lie in the developmental period of infancy, early adulthood or somewhere in between, the academic programs we offer allow students to gain high level academic and professional skills while receiving a high level of attention from faculty who are dedicated and committed to the long-term success of their students.

 The Department of Child and Adolescent Development is committed to students achieving their personal and professional goals and graduating in a timely manner.
-Electronic versions of forms, worksheets and advisement materials can be found at the Department’s website.
-Students are strongly encouraged to use the Department’s advising resources, such as “My Academic Planner”, to plan coursework for the major.
-The Department encourages students to meet with faculty members outside of class (i.e., during posted office hours and by appointment) to discuss their academic progress and post-graduation career plans.
-Three courses in the Department (i.e., CADV 250, 495A and 495B) provide students opportunities to develop personalized post-graduation pathways.
+Electronic versions of forms, worksheets and advisement materials can be found on the department’s website.
+Students are strongly encouraged to use the department’s advising resources, such as Degree Progress Report/Planner, to plan coursework for the major.
+The department encourages students to meet with faculty members outside of class (i.e., during posted office hours and by appointment) to discuss their academic progress and post-graduation career plans.
+Three courses in the department (i.e., CADV 250, 495A and 495B) provide students semester-long opportunities to develop personalized post-graduation pathways.

 The major will be of interest to a wide range of students, including those who are interested in direct-service careers with children and families (e.g., preschool/early childhood education, counseling, school psychology, occupational therapy, clinical social work, nursing, child life, early intervention, behavior therapist, family law, etc.), as well as indirect-service professions (e.g., educational researchers, college professors, policy analysts, lobbyists, consultants, school administrators, politicians).

 Given the broad interdisciplinary focus of coursework leading to the degree, students can tailor their coursework to prepare for a host of professional programs.